Tuesday, April 30, 2024

 Dear Parishioners,

-Why is First Holy Communion celebrated in this manner here instead of in large groups as in other parishes?
-There are a number of reasons for our current practice (which, incidentally, has been in place prior to my arrival as pastor over five years ago).
+Sometimes I have been asked why First Holy Communion is celebrated in this manner instead of in a separate group as in some other parishes.
+There are a number of reasons for our current practice (which, incidentally, has been in place prior to my arrival as pastor about four years ago).
 Let’s first look at our diocesan guidelines for sacramental preparation:

 The preferred option for the celebration of First Eucharist is within the Sunday Liturgy.
 It is the whole community, the Body of Christ united with its Head, that celebrates [the liturgy.]
 Liturgical services are not private functions but are celebrations of the Church which is the ‘sacrament of unity’ (SC 26*).
 Liturgical services pertain to the whole Church.
 Rites are meant to be celebrated in common, with the faithful present and actively participating, and should as far as possible be celebrated in this way rather than by an individual or quasi-privately.
 (SC 27*) Eucharist is the crowning jewel in the sacraments of initiation and should be celebrated within the parish worshipping community.
 It is recommended that the celebration take place during the Easter Season when the Church traditionally welcomes her new members.
-(Sacramental Guidelines when Sacraments of Initiation are not Celebrated Together, Diocese of Camden, 2005)
+(Sacrament Guidelines when Sacraments of Initiation are not Celebrated Together, Looking to the Rite of First Eucharist, Diocese of Camden, 2005)

 It is critical to remember that the two families that should be most important in the children’s lives are their domestic family and their Church family.
 The parents are the first (and need to be the best) teachers of their children in the ways of faith.
 It is also necessary to consider that we are preparing the children to be a part of the regular worshipping community that we call the Church.
 While it may look “nice” or “cute” to have all of the children together in one (or two) ceremonies with their classmates and friends, it is much more essential to emphasize for them the bonds of family and Church.
 Essentially, we are not preparing them to be with their current friends (who may not be their friends past next week), but to be regular, practicing members of the Catholic Church as experienced through their local parish family.